Easter Pretzels are made with only three ingredients—and they can double as a delicious treat and festive table décor.

 Easter Pretzels on the tray, ready to be baked, and then after baking.

-• Work quickly: Press the M&M’s in quickly before the chocolates harden too much.
+• Work fast: Press the M&M’s in before the chocolate hardens.

 A bowl of Easter Pretzels.